TZstatsADS/Spr2016-Proj5-Grp8/data/README.md

 - combined_new.csv: This file contains all the posting information scrapped from indeed.com.
 It was produced by the script in lib/indeed_scrape.py.
 - keymatrix.csv: This file contains all the key word matching results for each job posting.
 It was created by the script in doc/match_keyword.py.
 - clean_text.csv: This file contains the job description cleaned.
 Created by doc/text_cleaning.py.
+- book_recommend.csv: This file contains our collection of books to recommend.